codefionn/feder/README.md

 ### Installation on ArchLinux

 jfederc is available in the ArchLinux user repository (AUR).
-Use any aur helper or clone it directly from the AUR (in the example yaourt is used).
+Use any aur helper or clone it directly from the AUR (in the example aurman is used).

 ```
-$ yaourt -S jfederc-git
+$ aurman -S jfederc-git
 ```

 ## Testing